ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/x86_64-pc-nto-qnx710.rst

 .. note::

-    QNX SDP only supports :ref:`x86_64-unknown-linux-gnu` and
-    :ref:`x86_64-pc-windows-msvc` as host platforms.
+    QNX SDP only supports :ref:`x86_64-unknown-linux-gnu` and :ref:`x86_64-pc-windows-msvc` as host platforms.

     Currently, Ferrocene only tests cross compiling from :ref:`x86_64-unknown-linux-gnu` to :target:`x86_64-pc-nto-qnx710`.
 Compiling from :ref:`x86_64-pc-windows-msvc`
-    will be supported in the future.
+    will be tested in the future.

     QNX does not support :ref:`aarch64-apple-darwin` as a host platform.
 QNX is deprecating support for :target:`x86_64-apple-darwin` as a host platform.